Infrastructure of Changi Airport: Terminal 2

-Terminal 2 opened on 22 November 1990 as part of Phase II in the original airport masterplan.
+Terminal 2 opened on 22 November 1990 as part of phase 2 in the original airport masterplan.
+The official opening was attended by Prime Minister Goh Chok Tong on 1 June 1991.
 Deploying a linear configuration parallel to the runways, it is located adjacent to Terminal 1 towards the south, and heralded the opening of the original skytrain system linking the two terminals via the landside.
-All Singapore Airlines and SilkAir flights moved to the new terminal when it opened, along with several Southeast Asian carriers including Malaysia Airlines, Philippine Airlines, PAL Express, and Royal Brunei Airlines.
+All Singapore Airlines and SilkAir flights moved to the new terminal when it opened, along with several Southeast Asian carriers including Malaysia Airlines, Philippine Airlines, and Royal Brunei Airlines.
 They were joined by several airlines, some of which are allied to Singapore Airlines, in particular Lufthansa, both fellow Star Alliance members.
 Air France was a former user before moving back to Terminal 1.
-Other former users include Air Canada and Austrian Airlines, which ceased operations to Changi in October 2006.
+Other former users include Austrian Airlines, which ceased operations to Changi in October 2006.
 Etihad Airways was the latest airline to operate from Terminal 2 when it commenced flights in September 2007.
 All Nippon Airways moved to Terminal 2 from 1 October 2008.
-Airlines operating at Budget Terminal, including Tigerair, and Cebu Pacific, moved to Terminal 2 as the Budget Terminal closed for site redevelopment.
-Singapore Airlines' flights departing for South Asia (except India) and Southeast Asia uses this terminal.
+Airlines operating at the Budget Terminal, including Tigerair and Cebu Pacific, moved to Terminal 2 as the Budget Terminal closed for site redevelopment.
+Singapore Airlines' flights departing for Nepal, Maldives, Bangladesh, Sri Lanka, South Korea, Japan (with the exception of SQ 12 to Tokyo (Narita) as it continues on to Los Angeles), and Southeast Asia depart from this terminal.
+Other Singapore Airlines flights now operate from Terminal 3.

 The fourth storey of the terminal houses the Civil Aviation Authority of Singapore.
 In addition Terminal 2 houses the offices of the Air Accident Investigation Bureau of Singapore and Changi Airport Group.

 On 15 July 2013, the Airport unveiled its latest themed garden that has a display of colours and interactive technology – a first for Changi Airport, which has pioneered the concept of airport gardens since its opening in 1981.
 The new 'Enchanted Garden' – Changi Airport's fifth themed garden – takes pride in the spot where the Fern Garden once stood.
 It is open, free of charge, to passengers round-the-clock.
 Motion sensors trigger sounds of nature and blooming flowers while fibre-optic and LED lighting, embedded in the flooring, form a fascinating carpet of sparkling lights.
 There is also a pond containing Archerfish and Koi.